boostorg/redis/README.md

 * low_level_sync.cpp: Sends a ping synchronously using the low-level API.
 * low_level_async.cpp: Sends a ping asynchronously using the low-level API.

-To avoid repetition code that is common to all examples have been grouped in common.hpp.
+To avoid repetition code that is common to all examples has been grouped in common.hpp.
 The main function used in some async examples has been factored out in the main.cpp file.

 <a name="requests"></a>
-### Requests
+## Requests

-Redis requests are composed of one or more Redis commands (in Redis documentation they are called [pipelines](https://redis.io/topics/pipelining)).
+Redis requests are composed of one or more commands (in the Redis documentation they are called [pipelines](https://redis.io/topics/pipelining)).
 For example